Here at the Fort Lauderdale Police Department we don’t ask...

 “Do you have what it takes?”

 “We have what you’re looking for!”

-With over 30 Specialty Units, we definitely have whatever it is that you’re looking for in a Law Enforcement career.
+With over 30 Specialty Units, we definitely have whatever it is that YOU are looking for in a Law Enforcement career.

 Are you tired of Google-searching "South Florida police departments hiring" or "police jobs in Florida"?
-Well, we have some good news: the City of Fort Lauderdale Police Department, South Florida's Premier Law Enforcement Agency is still accepting applications for Certified and Non-Certified Police Officers!
+Well, we have some good news: the City of Fort Lauderdale Police Department, South Florida's Premier Law Enforcement Agency is always looking for qualified people to work with.

-We are looking for qualified men and women to join our team and help build a safer Fort Lauderdale.
-If you have a desire to protect and a heart to serve the Fort Lauderdale community, you’re in the right place.
-As a Fort Lauderdale police officer you’ll be working in a large, diverse city with a growing population and many career opportunities.
+If you have a desire to protect and a heart to serve the Fort Lauderdale community, you are in the right place.
+As a Fort Lauderdale police officer you will be working in a large, diverse city with a growing population and many career opportunities.

 If you are out of state, please visit our Frequently Asked Questions section for more information on the process.